dac514/sux0r/trunk/sux0r2/includes/symbionts/README.txt

 Additionally, most software released under GPLv2 allows you to use the terms of later versions of the GPL.

-This logic, evidently, can be extended to any GPL compatible license.
-A list of compatible licenses is located at:
+This logic, as far as we care, can be extended to any Free Software license.
+A list of Free Software licenses is located at:

 http://www.gnu.org/philosophy/license-list.html

+Sux0r is far removed from the world of compiled languages that many of these licenses are meant for.
+Since everything sux0r does or deals with are human readable scripts, we hope everyone can agree that this is fine.
+If need be, consider this a special exception from our end.
+If you have a problem with your software being distributed along these lines, please contact us.

 ------------------------------------------------------------------------------
 Pro-tip